Microwaved food: is it healthy?

 A radiation expert at the FDA's Center for Food Safety and Applied Nutrition told me the FDA decided in 1968 that microwaved food was safe.
 He said the FDA has not ever conducted any research of its own and no, the FDA wasn't aware of and has not reviewed any of the studies cited.

 "It hasn't been on the agenda to review the literature," he said.
-From a consumer's perspective, the this "don't look, don't find" position highlights the need for more research.
+From a consumer's perspective, the "don't look, don't find" position highlights the need for more research.

 The FDA's response took months to obtain, following several unanswered email and phone queries, and was not received in time for the above article.